qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/image_clipping_and_combining.rst

 .. |groupbox_clipping.png| image:: groupbox_clipping.png

 The selection rectangle has the size of 4 x 4 pixels, thus the ``border-width`` value of 4.
+Differing border width values for each of the four sides are also supported.
+In that case, the value for border-width must be an array containing the four values in this order: top, right, bottom, left.

 .. note::